Event planning <em>Gantt chart template.</em>

 Paste something like this.

-That’s the before.
-Here’s the plan Ganttastic builds from it.
+That is the before.
+Here is the plan Ganttastic builds from it.

-Typical timeline · 3-6 months
+Typical timeline · 3 to 6 months

 The event planning plan.